Benjamin-Dobell/Heimdall/Win32/README.txt

     3. Open up Device Manager on your PC (Control Panel -> System -> Device Manager).

-    4. Under Universal Serial Bus Controllers right click on "Heimdall Galaxy S Driver" and chose Properties.
+    4. Under "Libusb (WinUSB) devices" right click on "Samsung USB Composite Device" and chose Properties.

     5. Go to the Driver tab and select Update Driver.